lucadibello/RoadSense/specification/project_specification.md

 6. **Connectivity**:
    - Wi-Fi module (if not integrated) like **ESP8266** or **ESP32**.

-#### Firmware Development
+### Firmware Development

 - **Sensor Calibration**:
-  - Implement routines to calibrate the IMU sensor for accurate readings.
+  - Implement routines to calibrate measurements/models from the IMU sensor for accurate readings.
 - **Data Sampling**:
-  - Sample sensor data at appropriate intervals (e.g., 50 Hz).
+  - Sample sensor data at appropriate intervals fitting to vehicle speed (e.g., 50 Hz).
 - **Noise Reduction**:
   - Apply Kalman Filter or Complementary Filter to fuse sensor data.
   - Use moving averages or median filters to smooth out transient spikes.